BereketAbera/alx-system_engineering-devops/0x00-shell_basics/README.md

 CD~: is a command to switch to home directory

 ## LS -l
-LS -l: ia command to print all the contents with more detail
+LS -l: is command to print all the contents with more detail

+## LS -la
+LS -la: is a command to print all contents including hidden files with detail